JeffersonLab/niledb/README.md

 # The DB
 var db: ConfDataStoreDB = newConfDataStoreDB()

-# Open and existing DB using posix file modes
+# Open an existing DB using posix file modes
 var ret = db.open("some_file", O_RDONLY, 0o400)

 # Grab all the keys and deserialize them